 We’ve narrowed down the list to the ones that are most frequently asked about.
 Unfortunately, its extremely rare that a startup qualifies for any of these, other than the R&D tax credit and the Employee Retention Credit (ERTC):

 There are several paid and free databases that track and update tax credit opportunities.
 Kruze subscribes to these databases.
-Because Kruze has access to your financial information, payroll records, tax information, and several other data points, we are able to automatically monitor any new opportunities that your startup may be eligible for and alert you to those possibilities that would be both material in amount and worthwhile in time and effort.
+Because Kruze has access to your financial information, payroll records, tax information, and several other data points, we are able to monitor any new opportunities that your startup may be eligible for and alert you to those possibilities that would be both material in amount and worthwhile in time and effort.
 Kruze has hundreds of clients, and has probably reviewed most tax programs for one or more clients.
 Tax benefits that Kruze has evaluated include:

 The federal, state and local governments have created various incentives for new businesses, jobs and investments.
 These are generally offered in the form of tax credits.
 Even unprofitable startups can often receive tax credits that reduce their burn rate!